paris-saclay-cds/ramp-workflow/README.md

 test acc = 0.76 ± 0.003
 test nll = 0.5 ± 0.005
 ```
-The official score in titanic (the first score column after "historical contributivity" on the [leaderboard](http://www.ramp.studio/events/titanic/leaderboard)) is area under the ROC curve ("AUC"), so the line that is relevant in the output of `test_submission` is `valid auc = 0.87 ± 0.023`.
+The official score in titanic (the first score column after "historical contributivity" on the [leaderboard](http://www.ramp.studio/events/titanic/leaderboard)) is area under the ROC curve ("AUC"), so the line that is relevant in the output of `ramp_test_submission` is `valid auc = 0.87 ± 0.023`.
 When the score is good enough, you can submit it at the RAMP.

 ### Build your own workflow